 - Professor of Hispanic Studies

-- Master of Arts in Folklore and Folklife, University of Pennsylvania, 1974
+- MA in folklore and folklife, University of Pennsylvania, 1974

-- Doctor of Philosophy in Folklore and Folklife, University of Pennsylvania, 1983
+- PhD in folklore and folklife, University of Pennsylvania, 1983

 Ana Cara is a specialist in folklore, creolization theory, Latin American and Caribbean literatures and cultures, Jorge Luis Borges, and tango.
 She has conducted fieldwork in Argentina, the Caribbean, and among Latinos in the U.S. She studies and teaches about the artfulness of ordinary life and its relationship to literature, and is interested in the ways vernacular poetics and traditional expressive arenas constitute contested terrain.